‘The Wendy Williams Show’ to end and be replaced by talk show hosted by Sherri Shepherd

 Debmar-Mercury co-presidents Mort Marcus and Ira Bernstein called the change “a bitter-sweet moment for us and our partners at Fox.
 We all have a great love and affinity for Wendy, who grew into a true icon during her 12 incredible seasons as the solo host of a live, daily talk show.”
 In a statement, they explained their reasoning for the permanent move: “Since Wendy is still not available to host the show as she continues on her road to recovery, we believe it is best for our fans, stations and advertising partners to start making this transition now.
 We hope to be able to work with Wendy again in the future, and continue to wish her a speedy and full recovery.”

 The past few years have been difficult for the talk show host.
 She fainted during a live airing of a Halloween-themed episode of the show in 2017, which resulted in her taking a three-week leave.
-In 2018, she said that she had been diagnosed years prior with Graves’ disease, an autoimmune disorder that can lead to hyperthyroidism.
+In 2018, she said that she had been diagnosed years before with Graves’ disease, an autoimmune disorder that can lead to hyperthyroidism.

 In early 2019, Williams, who has been open about her struggles with cocaine abuse, said that she had been living in a sober house, though she did not specific why.
 Less than a month later, she filed for divorce from her husband and longtime manager, Kevin Hunter.

 Williams began her career in radio and gained renown for her role as a shock jock on New York’s Hot 97 radio station.
-As The Washington Post’s Bethonie Butler wrote in a piece on the 10th anniversary of her talk show, during William’s time on radio, her “brash takes on hip-hop culture and celebrity gossip lit up urban radio airwaves” amassed her a legion of devoted fans, but she also “made some enemies of the very culture she was covering.”
+As The Washington Post’s Bethonie Butler wrote in a piece on the 10th anniversary of her talk show, during William’s time on radio, her “brash takes on hip-hop culture and celebrity gossip lit up urban radio airwaves” and amassed her a legion of devoted fans, but she also “made some enemies of the very culture she was covering.”

 Williams gained a similar following when she launched her television career.
 Her fans often laud her astonishing openness about her personal life, including sharing details on “The Wendy Williams Show” of her drug addiction and her relationship with Hunter, who was also an executive producer on the series.